Our Parish History

 In response to two Albanian hierarchs, Bishop +HIEROTHEOS Andon, a native of Charshova, Leskovik, and Bishop +KRISTOFOR Kissi, born in Berat in 1882, were sent to Albania to study the situation and prepare a report.
 Instead, Bishop +HIEROTHEOS, as patriarchal exarch, became entangled in the political maneuvers of the government and proceeded to ordain +THEOFAN Noli a bishop.
 The situation became convoluted when he named himself Bishop of Korçë and locum tenans of Gjirokastër, Bishop +KRISTOFOR to Berat and Bishop +THEOFAN to Durrës and Tirana.
 Following his six months as Prime Minister (June 17 to December 24, 1924), Bishop +THEOFAN departed Albania and severed his ties with the Church there.
 He never returned to Albania.
 Bishop +HIEROTHEOS became embroiled in contradictions with the ever changing government authorities and finally was asked to leave the country.
 He retired to Mount Athos and died in a Salonika hospital in 1956.

-The remaining bishop, who maintained amicable relations with the Ecumenical Patriachate, was Bishop +KRISTOFOR.
+The lone remaining bishop, who maintained amicable relations with the Ecumenical Patriachate, was Bishop +KRISTOFOR Kissi.
 He attempted to strike an agreement with the government on a list of electable bishops, but to no avail.
 He too was requested to leave the country but refused on the pretext that he had no hospitable recourse.
 It was agreed that he would remain and retire to the monastery at Ardenica.

 It fell to Bishop +KRISTOFOR to take up the mantle of leadership.
 Convincing the government of King Zog, Bishop +KRISTOFOR undertook the task of correcting the anomalous church situation by being reconciled to the Mother Church of Constantinople and, through the Ecumenical Patriarch, to establish canonical relations of mutual recognition with all the other Patriarchates and Autocephalous Churches of the Orthodox world.

-The members of this Synod were disesteemed by the government in Albania during and after World War II.
-Bishop +AGATHANGEL died in 1946.
-Bishops +EVLOGI and +PANDELIMON were barred from reentering the country, and Archbishop +KRISTOFOR was deposed in 1949 as being unacceptable to the government.
-He died on June 16th, 1958, while confined to the monastery of Saint Prokopios.
 A churchman of the first order, Archbishop +KRISTOFOR guided the church through difficult and critical times, keeping faith with church order and tradition at the expense of his own safety and reputation.
-His contribution to regularising and establishing the Orthodox Autocephalous Church of Albania is inestimable.
+His contribution to regularizing and establishing the Orthodox Autocephalous Church of Albania is inestimable.
 His insistence on correct ecclesiastical order and procedure procured the gift and dignity of autocephaly which is cherished by the Church all these many decades later.
-May the memory of Archbishop +KRISTOFOR be eternal.

 The years of fascism and communism were thorny ones for the Church.
 Barely was there enough time to organize and stabilize church life when the upheavals of World War II and its aftermath gripped Albania.
 The government dictated the policies of the Church and handpicked its leaders.
 The period from 1949 onwards saw gross violations of common law, faith regulations, and practices.
 A string of bishops who were government appointees served, not the interests of the church, but the state.
 They compromised the Church to the point that, in 1967, all churches and religious centers were closed and religious freedom curtailed.
 The state described itself as atheist.